0xApotheosis/tezsign/readme.md

 | **Installation Size** | 💾 ~200MB | 📦 7MB | 🐘 1.95GB |
 | **License** | 📜 SSPL | ⛔ UNLICENSED | 📜 MIT |

+> **Note:** The comparison table above is accurate as of December 2, 2025.
+> **Disclaimer:** The values for other signers in the comparison table are provided by their respective providers or users and have not been independently verified by us.
+If you notice any inaccuracies, please [let us know](https://github.com/tez-capital/tezsign/issues).
 > **\*** * Shipping & taxes may apply.
 >
 > **Note on Power Loss:** "Yes" indicates the device is hardened against corruption if power is suddenly cut.